ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ## Network File Sharing

-A NAS or file server is no good without being able to access the data remotely.
-We're not talking about remotely like over the internet remotely here though, instead we're talking about other computers on your LAN.
-Raspberry Pis, Media Players ([Kodi](https://kodi.tv), for example), etc. You can find more information on remote file access over the internet in the [remote access](../04-day-two/remote-access/index.md) and [Top 10 Self-Hosted apps list](../04-day-two/top10apps.md#nextcloud).
+A NAS or file server is not very useful unless other machines can access the data.
+In this section, remote access means other computers on your LAN, such as Raspberry Pis, media players, and Kodi clients.
+For access over the internet, see the [remote access](../04-day-two/remote-access/index.md) section and the [Top 10 Self-Hosted apps list](../04-day-two/top10apps.md#nextcloud).

-There are two primary methods for sharing files over the network.
-Samba for Windows / Mac / Linux and NFS for Linux.
+There are two main ways to share files over the network.
+Samba works well across Windows, macOS, and Linux.
+NFS is a good fit for Linux clients.

 ### Samba

-There are two parts to samba.
-The [client](#samba-client) and the [server](#samba-server).
+Samba has two parts.
+The [server](#samba-server) shares files, and the [client](#samba-client) connects to those shares.

 !!! info
-    This [guide](https://tldp.org/HOWTO/SMB-HOWTO-8.html) is an excellent, and more detailed, one on setting up samba.
+    This [guide](https://tldp.org/HOWTO/SMB-HOWTO-8.html) has more detail on setting up Samba.

-Let's begin by configuring the server side of things.
+Start by configuring the server.

 #### Samba server

-As is often the case the [Arch Wiki](https://wiki.archlinux.org/index.php/samba#Server) has a fantastically detailed entry on setting up and configuring a samba server.
-Despite the fact that PMS recommends Ubuntu, much of the configuration information provided by the Arch Wiki is valid for use by us.
+As usual, the [Arch Wiki](https://wiki.archlinux.org/index.php/samba#Server) has a detailed entry on setting up and configuring a Samba server.
+Although PMS does not use Arch, much of the configuration guidance still applies.

-If you just want the most brain dead simple way to get going with samba, here it is.
+If you want the simplest way to get started with Samba, follow these steps.

-* First, install samba:
+* First, install Samba.

 ```
 apt install samba
 ```

-* Next, create a file at `/etc/samba/smb.conf` with the following contents (adapt this for your needs, change home directory to your own):
+* Next, create `/etc/samba/smb.conf` with the following contents.
+Adjust the paths and home directory for your system.

 ```
 [global]